Message about use of cookies

 Snettisham Quarry

-We carried out a part 2A investigation on this site.
+We carried out a Part 2A investigation on this site.
 It's a restored landfill, quarry and waste recycling centre.

 Investigation was undertaken using documents about the site and a site visit.
 The investigation showed that the site is an operational quarry and closed landfill.
 Part of the site is being operated by Frimstone as a waste recycling centre and mineral storage site under an environmental permit from the Environment Agency.